dlaw6799/dlaw6799-tracker/README.md

 **Setting up Form Functionality**:
    When starting the development process, I knew the importance of creating working form to collect movie details, as this served as the foundation for the whole website.
 By using HTML, CSS, and JavaScript, I created a form that allows users to input information about a movie such as the movie title, genre, duration, rating, emotional triggers, and even upload a cover photo.
 To handle the form submission and process the entered data, I incorporated the following code snippets:

+   Originally i had text input for a few fields including genres and duration.
+The stars functionality was originally a radio button scale from 1-5 before it was modified to reflect a better data input model.

    HTML Form: A wide arrange of different methods were used to create this form, such as text input, selection options, radio buttons, lists etc.
    ```html
     <form id="movie-form">